pkeilbach/htwg-practical-nlp/docs/lectures/sequence_models.md

 !!! info "Hidden State"

-    We can think of the hidden state as a **memory** or internal representation that the network updates as it processes each element of a sequence.
+    We can think of the **hidden state** as a **memory** or internal representation that the network updates as it processes each element of a sequence.

-    The hidden state acts as a way for the network to maintain information about what it has seen so far and use that information to make predictions or decisions about the current input.
+    The hidden state acts as a way for the network to maintain information about **what it has seen so far** and use that information to make predictions or decisions about the current input.

 !!! info

     The weights $W_x$ and $W_h$ are shared across all steps, that means we only need to learn them **once**, and then we can apply them to every step.

-    This is why the RNN is called a **recurrent** neural network, because it performs the same task for every element of a sequence, with the output being dependent on the previous computations.
+    This is why the RNN is called a **recurrent** neural network, because it performs the same task for every element of a sequence, with the output being dependent on the **previous computations**.

 !!! info "Loss Function"